 Since B12 is predominantly found in animal products, vegetarians and vegans might be at risk of deficiency.
 They should seek out foods fortified with B12 or consider taking a B12 supplement.

 The recommended daily amount varies by age, dietary habits, and other factors.
 In general, adults are recommended to consume 2.4 micrograms per day.
 Pregnant and breastfeeding women may require more.
-Always consult with a healthcare professional for personalized recommendations.
+Always consult with a healthcare professional before starting any supplements.

-While B12 is water-soluble and excess amounts are generally excreted through urine, extremely high doses taken over prolonged periods might have adverse effects.
+B12 is water-soluble and excess amounts are generally excreted through urine and hence taking too much B12 should not be a concern.
+However, extremely high doses taken over prolonged periods can have adverse effects.
 It’s always best to adhere to recommended dosages and consult a healthcare provider if in doubt.

 Naturally, B12 is not present in plant foods.
 However, certain foods like fortified plant-based milk, meat alternatives, and breakfast cereals can contain synthetically added B12.